-Increments will only be award upon completion of a successful performance review and where there is scope for an increment within the set role banding.
-Pay bands should only be reviewed, when there have been significant changes to their role or responsibilities.
+Increments will only be awarded upon completion of a successful performance management review and where there is scope for an increment within the set banding of the role.
+Pay bands should only be reviewed, when there have been significant changes to the role, responsibilities or accountabilities.